Montour County museums open this weekend

-Everything is in place, the display cabinets are gleaming, and only visitors are needed to launch the 2023 season at the Montgomery House and Boyd House museums in Danville.
+Everything is in place, the display cabinets are gleaming as visitors were finally able to open the 2023 season at the Montgomery House and Boyd House museums in Danville.

 These local historical collections, maintained by the Montour County Historical Society (MCHS), occupy two historic buildings at the corner of Mill and Bloom streets.
-The museums will be open for tours every Sunday, 1-4, beginning April 2, with the exception of Easter Sunday.
+The museums will be open for tours every Sunday, 1-4, moving forward with the exception of Easter Sunday.

 Over the past five years, since the opening of the Boyd House Museum adjacent to the original Montgomery House, the museum has more than doubled in size.